sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-export-from.md

 # Prefer `export…from` when re-exporting

+✅ The `"extends": "plugin:unicorn/recommended"` property in a configuration file enables this rule.

+🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 When re-exporting from a module, it's unnecessary to import and then export.
 It can be done in a single `export…from` declaration.

-This rule is fixable.

 ## Fail